Catallactic/catallactic-site/docs/yellowpaper.md

 #### 4.6.4 Not a Silver Bullet

-Despite using a stable currrency guarantees cantillon effects free, it does not provide stability on bad investments and users are impacted by bad investments of other users just because they share the same currency
+Despite using a stable currrency guarantees cantillon effects free, it does not provide stability on malinvestments and users are impacted by malinvestments of other users just because they share the same currency